 The average American family spends $180-250 per year on paper towels.

 So, if you’re able to continue using the same reusable paper towels like these for at least a year, that is what you can expect to save.
 And in some cases, even more, if you were a heavy paper towel user.

 How long do reusable paper towels last?

-At the time that I’m writing this update (4/4/2020), I’ve been using the same unpaper towels for close to a year (about ten months), and they are all just as usable now as they were the day they were first made…
+At the time that I’m writing this update (4/22/2021), I’ve been using some of the same unpaper towels for almost three years now, and they are all just as usable now as they were the day they were first made.

-I only have a couple of no-sew towels because the sewn ones were faster and easier.
-The sewn ones are still going strong after ten months of use.
-And all of the store-bought towels I already had (which I also use) are still in great shape as well.
+But the sewn ones and all of the store-bought towels I already had (and have continued adding to over the years) are still in great shape as well.

 Is switching to unpaper towels hard?

 No!
 Well, at least it wasn’t for our family of three.
 And honestly, before we made the switch we were using a lot of paper towels.